amolvaze/dynamicbg/README.md

 7.Time functional component is used which is just displaying the time in the specified format using the props.

-8.Sample screencap is shown below.
+8.Sample screencap is attached alongwith.